instructure/canvas-lms/doc/working_with_webpack.md

 The environment variable USE_WEBPACK is useful for trying out the assets that webpack builds locally.
 If set to 'true', when you start your server you'll load JS from your webpack-dist directory rather than public/js.
+You can do the same thing by touching the file "config/WEBPACK" (if present, it's like having the USE_WEBPACK env var set).

 At any time you can use the url parameter "require_js=1" to get the requirejs version of the js instead so you can compare them side by side.